Find out how a DUI affects your life insurance!

-- Finally, insurers looked favourably upon his complete cessation of drinking alcoholic beverages.
+- Finally, insurers looked favorably upon his complete cessation of drinking alcoholic beverages.

 One carrier agreed to offer a standard, table D since he abstained for such a long period of time.
-The catch was his abstinence had be documented in his medical records.
+The catch was his abstinence had been documented in his medical records.

 If my client can provide this information, then we have a case.

 If you want something to be noted in your medical records, I suggest booking an annual physical.
 During your appointment, tell your doctor that you quit drinking and you’d like it added to your file.

 You might be asking “Can’t he avoid all this by applying to a life insurance carrier that doesn’t ask about the DUI or license suspension/revocation on the application?”.